 These cinnamon raisin oatmeal cookie balls are sweetened with dates and raisins and are completely guilt free!
 Just process everything together in a food processor and roll into balls.
 Naturally gluten-free, vegan, dairy-free and 100% whole grain.
+For another such recipe, try these no-bake oatmeal cookies!
+No need to turn on the oven and the flavor is amazing.

 I’ve been staring at a blank page for half an hour.
 I don’t know what to say about these.
 They’re insanely good, quick, easy and you have to make them.
 Is that convincing enough? ;)